afzalarsalan/linux-surfacebook/README.md

 ##Patches

  - Proper multitouch support for the Surface Book keyboard, allowing two-finger scroll (etc): https://raw.githubusercontent.com/shvr/fedora-surface-pro-3-kernel/master/Add-multitouch-support-for-Microsoft-Type-Cover-3.patch

+ - Some touchscreen support that may or may not work in the future based on patch maintenance, courtesy of the IPTS-New Repo: https://github.com/ipts-linux-org/ipts-linux-new

 ## Building